-May I precipitate with TCA prior to loading to SDS gel?
+May I precipitate with TCA before loading to SDS gel?

-Is it ok if I precipitate my samples with TCA prior to loading them to the SDS-Gel – to increase the protein concentration?
+Is it ok to precipitate my samples with TCA before loading them onto the SDS-Gel – to increase the protein concentration?
 If not, how do you recommend reducing the volume of my sample?

-There are different methods to increase the protein concentration before loading onto a 1D gel, including dialysis, micro con type spin filters, precipitation, and chromatography [1, 2].
+Different methods exist to increase the protein concentration before loading onto a 1D gel, including dialysis, micro con spin filters, precipitation, and chromatography [1, 2].

-You can use TCA precipitation, but TCA is a very strong acid and may lead to hydrolysis and fragmentation of some proteins .
+You can use TCA precipitation, but TCA is a powerful acid and may lead to hydrolysis and fragmentation of some proteins .

 Or use this classical “Acetone Precipitation Protocol” to increase protein concentration:

 1. Cool the required volume of acetone to -20°C (we keep a bottle in the freezer).

 2. Place the protein sample in an acetone-compatible tube.
 Test the tube before use because some tubes dissolve in acetone!

 3. Add four times the sample volume of cold (-20°C) acetone to the tube.